-While F.E.A.R.’s lighting might not be as dramatically impressive, its more naturalisic approach is no less effective or immersive.
+While F.E.A.R.’s lighting might not be as dramatically impressive, its blend of theatrical structuring and calm, naturalisic tones is no less effective or immersive.

 Very little of its opening cutscene gets hidden in darkness.
 It’s far more careful and specific about what light and shade are used for, than Doom 3 is.

 Shadows that drape across a character’s body, as their own cast against a concrete wall.
 Strobing alarms that illuminate a cheek and spacious backdrop to comparable effect.

 They all bring life to every frame without ever having to scream at the audience “Look at me, aren’t I pretty?”.

 F.E.A.R.’s has no time for such insecurity.
 It’s too busy bossing every pixel on screen.